UnterrainerInformatik/java/nullannotations/readme.md

 In order to effectively use null-annotations you'll have to setup your Eclipse to honor them and display the resulting warnings or errors accordingly.
 ![Image of example Eclipse-config](http://unterrainer.info/images/Eclipse_null-annotations_settings.png)

+**Caution:**
+There currently is an error in [Project Lombok 1.16.4][lombok] when using `Java 1.8`.
+You will not be able to use the orX-annotation (annotation via annotation) since it just gets ignored.
+That means that you cannot annotate a generated equals-method with `@Nullable` using this workaround.
+In order to do so, you'll have to set your compiler compliance level to Java 1.7.
+That way Lombok works like a charm.

 #### Apache Maven artifact to use in your pom
 ```xml
 <dependency>